enardie/Safe_Trips/README.md

 AthenaHacks 2021 with absolutely no previous knowledge whatsoever with Dart or Flutter (or any other language really, but that's another can of worms).

-The name of this app is Bon Voyage and its purpose is harm reduction through accurate and direct information.
+The name of this app is "Safe Trips" and its purpose is harm reduction through accurate and easy to access information.
 If someone took the decision of doing any type of drug, they should not only be aware of the consequences of their actions, but also have the information needed to navigate the situation with minimum harm as possible.